mychan24/restinginpca/testingNormalization/README.md

 	- Only the positive correlations are kept
 	- Analyze with DiSTATIS (sessions as tables)
 	- Get the DiSTATIS results with these 10 sessions of one participant
-	- Use this result as the standard results (of multivariate analysis on resting-state data) to be compared with later with other normalizations
+	- Use this result as the standard results (of multivariate analysis on resting-state data) to be compared with other normalizations later